flying, dancing stingrays

 Improve Beach Days.

-The stingray shuffle may preclude unwelcome hobbling in pain by scaring away offensive angel sharks and defensive stingrays.
+The stingray shuffle may prevent unwelcome hobbling in pain.
+It scares away offensive angel sharks and defensive stingrays.
 Nobody relishes lock-step contact with these hazardous shark family members.

 Pizard's GURPS Miscellanea tells about Angel Sharks.
 These “Sand Devils” ambush waders with mouths full of teeth.
-Their flattened bodies and dangerous defenses also get them labeled as “angel stingrays”.
+Their flattened bodies and dangerous defenses get them labeled “angel stingrays”.

 Little Ray teaches friends to shuffle-step when entering and wading through the water.
 Dancing stingrays would slap-step if they had feet.
 Angel sharks are scarier to rays than to beach goers.
 These predators snack on little rays.

 A shuffling box step should frighten off flat sharks.
 These half-buried bottom dwellers may flee rhythmic vibrations of water and sand.
 Gliding, flowing movements should prevent full weight transfers onto these menaces.

 This shindig will not avert injury from feather stepping onto buried stinging barbs.
 These parts get left behind by stingrays.
 After boogieing with Little Ray and friends, be sure to bop into other ocean life features on this website.